Rheumatoid Arthritis Diagnosis and Tests

 The length of time it takes to diagnose RA depends on how many tests a doctor needs to confirm a diagnosis and how long those tests take to return results.
 Each patient is different.

 To confirm a rheumatoid arthritis diagnosis, the doctor will conduct a physical examination and ask about the patient’s medical history.
 Then the doctor will order lab tests and imaging tests to confirm the physical examination findings.

 During a physical examination, the doctor will check joints for swelling and pain.
 These symptoms in RA come with tenderness, redness and warmth in the affected joints, and usually last for more than six weeks.

 RA typically attacks smaller joints on both sides of the body — most often the wrists, hands and feet.
-In some people, it also affects the shoulders, elbows, ankles and knees.
+In some people, it also affects the shoulders, elbows, ankles, hips and knees.
 People with RA have symptoms in multiple joints.
 A hallmark of RA is morning stiffness that lasts for more than 30 minutes.